Markism-JA/Echoes-of-Bathala/docs/thesis_documentation/project-scope.md

 5. RQ 3 (Balancing): Quantitative and qualitative data (from surveys and server analytics) allows for a deep analysis of the balance between the economic and social systems in both group

 Thesis Conclusion (If this tier is met): "In a 4-week controlled study, the test group (N=50) utilizing the Stabilization Framework demonstrated a 95% reduction in currency inflation compared to the control group (N=50).
 This provides strong empirical evidence that the proposed model is a viable solution...
 Concurrently, player retention data validates the 'social sink' as a key driver of long-term intrinsic motivation."

+## Research Questions

+This study specifically aims to answer the following research questions:

+1. (Economic): To what extent can the proposed Stabilization Framework (AMM, adaptive throttle, and treasury) mitigate hyper-inflation and maintain economic stability within a dual-token economy, in contrast to the uncontrolled models of first-generation P2E games?

+2. (Sociological): How does the implementation of a "Social Sink," grounded in Filipino mythology, influence player motivation?
+Does it demonstrably foster intrinsic motivation (e.g., social relatedness, community) over the purely extrinsic (profit-seeking) motivations endemic to previous P2E models?

+3. (Balancing): How can the "Divine Tithe" (the conversion mechanic) be balanced to successfully integrate the technical demands of the Stabilization Framework with the motivational goals of the "Social Sink"?

+4. (Blockchain): How can a blockchain infrastructure (smart contracts, Baku Coin token) be architected to transparently, securely, and effectively execute the complex economic logic of the proposed Stabilization Framework?

+5. (Systems Architecture): How can a traditional 3-tier game architecture (Client, Server, Database) be effectively and securely integrated with a decentralized Token Infrastructure (Smart Contracts, API Gateway, Wallet Service) to ensure real-time, verifiable, and cheat-resistant economic transactions?